 1. Balance out the acquisition multiples

-The year 2017 saw a substantial shift towards the upper middle market with 14% YOY increase in value.
+The year 2017 saw a substantial shift towards the upper middle market with a 14% YOY increase in value.
 The 2017 Middle Market report by PitchBook U.S. shows a 62% increase in deal volume and a 46% rise in deal value compared to the drop-in capital invested in middle and lower markets.
 Usually, most private equity investors invest in the middle market.

-However, the significant shift towards the upper middle market is influenced by several factors – large sizes of funds, high-priced multiples and large add-on deals.
+However, the significant shift towards the upper middle market is influenced by several factors – large sizes of funds, high-priced multiples, and large add-on deals.
 The high-priced multiple was caused by the elevated median valuation/EBITDA multiple that traded at 10.4x and the median debt/EBITDA that rested at a record high of 5.6x.

 Most acquisitions in the upper middle market comprised add-ons to existing firms in the private equity company’s portfolio that help boost revenue and earnings in an environment characterized by low growth and high purchase prices.
 As such, they serve as a means of private equity firms to level down general acquisition multiple of the platform company.